Simon Fish

-Simon Fish (died 1531) was a 16th-century Protestant rebel and English propagandist.
+Simon Fish (died 1533) was a 16th-century English lawyer and Protestant pamphleteer.
 He is best known for helping to spread William Tyndale's New Testament and for writing the vehemently anti-clerical pamphlet Supplication for the Beggars (A Supplycacion for the Beggars) which the Roman Catholic Church condemned as heretical on 24 May 1530.
 His pamphlet can be seen as a precursor to the English Reformation and the Protestant Reformation.
-Fish was eventually arrested in London on charges of heresy, but he was stricken with bubonic plague and died before he could stand trial.
+Fish was eventually arrested in London on charges of heresy, but he died from Bubonic plague before he could stand trial.
 His widow married vocal reformer James Bainham, and then became a widow again in April 1532 when Bainham was burned at the stake as a heretic.

 Supplication for the Beggars

 Fish wrote his incendiary pamphlet Supplication for the Beggars during his second exile in Antwerp.
 The 16-page pamphlet accused the Roman Catholic Church of everything from avarice to murder to treason.
 Joannes Grapheus of Antwerp was probably the printer, but that is unconfirmed.
 The Supplication was smuggled into England from Antwerp, penetrating the country's borders despite its prohibition.
 Fish had dedicated it to King Henry VIII.
 According to John Foxe, Fish's Supplication arrived in England on 2 February 1529.